tldr-pages/tldr/pages/linux/firejail.md

 # firejail

-> Securely sandbox a process to a container.
+> Securely sandboxes processes to containers using built-in Linux capabilities.

 - Integrate firejail with your desktop environment: